Preparing For Your Acting Headshot Session.

 What To Expect When You Arrive

-Our studio is our converted garage.
-It is temperature regulated (we have heat and a/c).
-There is a changing area and mirror for you to do last minute touch-ups.
-You can pull your car all the way up to the garage when you arrive for easy loading and unloading.
-We have a bathroom in our home you are welcome to use.
+Our studio is a converted garage that’s fully temperature-controlled with both heat and A/C. You’ll have access to a designated changing area and a mirror for any last-minute touch-ups, and you’re welcome to pull your car right up to the garage for easy loading and unloading.
+If you need it, we also have a bathroom inside our home available for use.

 Prepare Your Mind